dylans0ng/dylans0ng.github.io/_posts/2023-09-01-fastest-way-to-show-descriptive-stats.md

 ## The "Data Analysis" Feature
 The "**Data Analysis**" feature is an Excel **add-in** that is very useful when it comes to **statistical summaries**.
 For this post, we'll use it to give us descriptive statistics of the Big Mac prices.

 However, if you're on the default Excel settings, then **you won't see the tool**.
-Here's how to enable it:
+Here's how to enable it...

 ## Enabling "Data Analysis"
 First, click on the "File" ribbon and then on the **bottom left hand corner**, click on "**Options**":